wp-plugins/participants-database/readme.txt

 Another common source of email trouble is other plugins that send email.
 It is not uncommon for such plugins to "hijack" the WP mail function and this can break it for other plugins.
 Try turning off other plugins that send email to see who the troublemaker is.

+Finally, your emails may be getting caught in spam filters.
+If you find the plugin's emails in the spam folder, using a "from" email from the same domain as the site can help.
+If you are using HTML email (the default) keep it short and don't include lots of links, images or spammy words.

 = I don't see anything on the page where I put the `[pdb_record]` shortcode.
 What's up? =

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.

-= I don't want Adminstrative Fields showing up on the user's edit record page.
+= I don't want Administrative Fields showing up on the user's edit record page.
 How do I control that? =

 You can control which groups of fields show up in the frontend record edit screen (the one with the `[pdb_record]` shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.